aviflax/fc4/proposals/ep01-decouple-models-and-views-new-dsl/ep01-decouple-models-and-views-new-dsl.md

 ### Models

-* Each YAML file under `model` defines one or more systems, users, datatypes, and/or data-stores
+* Each YAML file under `model` defines one or more systems, users, datatypes, and/or datastores
 * `model`  may contain any number of directories and files, nested to any depth
   * Whatever directory hierarchy is used is not meaningful to the framework or any related tools;
     it’s for the convenience of humans browsing and editing the files.